 "Ah, love~ is in the air!
 Can't you feel its heavenly warmth caressing your very soul?
 I have seen the light and it is thanks to you all, my friends~!"

-Hoteye sat up, still bounded by the ninja wire Naruto had previously trapped him in.
+Hoteye sat up, still bounded by the ninja wire Naruto had trapped him in.
 He tried to stand, but his fastened legs were unable to support his outrageously disproportionate torso.
-The man ended up hopping on his butt slightly, smiling radiantly like the sun; the effects were lessened however by the disfiguring bruises and cuts that littered his face.
+The man ended up hopping on his butt, smiling radiantly like the sun.

 "Come, friends~!
 Free me from these unearthly bonds and we shall rejoice!
 Nya ha!
 Rejoice, I say!"